-In addition our team conducted the initial surveys of what could be an early 18th century tunnel complex on Ile au Forbans in the Bay of Pirates.
-Deep vertical and lateral chambers were detected with ground penetrating radar and scattered iron artifacts were observed.
-The team believes that the tunnels were associated with the pirate settlements of Sainte Marie for the purpose of a strategic and defensive fortification, and as a possible location to hide stolen goods.
+Furthermore, our team conducted initial surveys of a potential early 18th-century tunnel complex on Ile au Forbans in the Bay of Pirates.
+Ground-penetrating radar detected deep vertical and lateral chambers, along with scattered iron artifacts.
+It is believed that these tunnels were associated with the pirate settlements of Sainte Marie, serving as strategic and defensive fortifications, as well as possible hiding places for stolen goods.

-Multiple follow up missions have been led to further investigate the Fiery Dragon wreck site, other nearby wrecks and the tunnel complex on Ile au Forbans.
-The focus has been to obtain additional evidence of the nature of the sites and confirm their identity.
-The team developed a comprehensive study of the area by applying a combination of surveys including: side scan sonar, magnetometer, sub-bottom profile, ground penetrating radar, and surface.
+Several subsequent missions have been undertaken to further investigate the Fiery Dragon wreck site, other nearby wrecks, and the tunnel complex on Ile au Forbans.
+The primary focus has been to gather additional evidence to confirm the nature and identity of these sites.
+The team conducted a comprehensive study of the area, utilizing a combination of surveys including side-scan sonar, magnetometer, sub-bottom profile, ground-penetrating radar, and surface surveys.

-Based on survey results, a rich concentration of artifacts, and the complexity of the shipwreck sites, it can be expected that subsequent expeditions will yield an exponentially greater amount of material culture and insight into the life of the pirates at Sainte Marie, Madagascar.
+Based on the survey results, the abundance of artifacts, and the complexity of the shipwreck sites, it is expected that future expeditions will yield an exponentially greater amount of material culture and provide further insight into the lives of the pirates at Sainte Marie, Madagascar.

-Future expeditions require continued careful planning and the organization the continued organization of financial support.
-The local museum at Ilot Madame needs additional structural renovations, access to technology, conservation materials, exhibit displays, staffing and profesional training.
-The Center therefor has continued to help try to reach these goals by funding museum renovations and artifact upkeep.
-Through the organization of strategic partnerships the Center will bring needed attention, resources, and sustainable support for the facility.
+However, future expeditions require careful planning and ongoing financial support.
+The local museum at Ilot Madame is in need of structural renovations, access to technology, conservation materials, exhibit displays, staffing, and professional training.
+The Center continues to support these goals by funding museum renovations and artifact upkeep.
+Through strategic partnerships, the Center aims to garner attention, resources, and sustainable support for the facility.

 The Center is committed to a multi-year collaborative project at Sainte Marie.
-With the support of authorities in Madagascar and the local community at Sainte Marie Island, this project will continue to be successful in researching, recovering and preserving important cultural heritage for future generations.
+With the support of authorities in Madagascar and the local community on Sainte Marie Island, this project will continue to succeed in researching, recovering, and preserving significant cultural heritage for future generations.

-If you are interested in donating to the continued success of this project, please click the donate button below.
+If you are interested in contributing to the continued success of this project, please click here to donate.